 - Certain reading rooms and other Library spaces have additional restrictions that must be observed.

-- Visitors who do not follow the Library’s Rules and Regulations may be asked to leave and can lose their Library privileges.
+- Visitors who do not follow the Library’s Rules and Regulations may be asked to leave and could lose their Library privileges.
 They may also be arrested or be subject to other legal action.

 V. Action and Reporting